 A month ago today, people throughout the United States commemorated the 17th anniversary of the terrorist attacks of September 11, 2001.
 At 7:59 A.M., American Airlines Flight 11, with 92 passengers aboard, took off from Logan International Airport in Boston en route to Los Angeles.
-Within 20 minutes, an alarm goes off notifying ground control that the plane has been hijacked, and the FBI is notified.
-Sometime over the course of the next five minutes, the pilots were killed, and the terrorists take control of the airplane.
-This plane hits the North Tower a little over 20 minutes later, at 8:46 A.M.
+Within 20 minutes, an alarm went off notifying ground control that the plane had been hijacked, and the FBI is notified.
+Sometime over the course of the next five minutes, the pilots were killed, and the terrorists took control of the airplane.
+The plane hit the North Tower a little over 20 minutes later, at 8:46 A.M.
 A little over 15 minutes later, at 9:03 A.M., United Airlines Flight 175 crashed into the South Tower.
 Flight 175 had 65 passengers, and had, like Flight 11, taken off from Boston heading towards L.A.

 The city descended into a state of chaos.
 The FAA temporarily banned all flights into and out of New York City, and the Port Authority closed all tunnels and bridges in the area.
 There were roughly 2,753 victims, who ranged in age from babies to the elderly.
 American Airlines Flight 77, taking off from Washington, D.C. that same day, was also hijacked, and crashed into the Pentagon at 9:37 A.M., killing all 59 passengers and 125 people within the building.